ovh/docs/pages/web/domains/dns_zone_spf/guide.en-gb.md

 >
 > If your domain name does not use OVHcloud DNS servers, you will need to modify the SPF record using the interface of the service provider managing your domain name's DNS.
 >
 > If your domain name is registered with OVHcloud, you can check if it is using the OVHcloud configuration in your [Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-Select the domain, and go to the `DNS servers`{.action} tab.
+Click on the `DNS servers`{.action} tab of your domain name.
 >

 ## Instructions